-This decision also resulted in the termination clauses of certain agreements with suppliers of key long lead-time components to the Mirador project to be invoked, for which charges for work incurred of \$2,951,000 (\$US2,532,000) were accrued at December 31, 2006 and capitalized to mineral properties.
-The company was able to sell these partially completed assets to third parties in the first quarter of 2007 for net proceeds of \$2,750,257 (\$US2,382,000), which was received on April 13, 2007 and recorded as a recovery of mineral property expenditures.
+This decision also resulted in the termination clauses of certain agreements with suppliers of key long lead-time components to the Mirador Project to be invoked, for which charges for work incurred of \$2,951,000 (\$U.S.2,532,000) were accrued at December 31, 2006 and capitalized to mineral properties.
+The company was able to sell these partially completed assets to third parties in the first quarter of 2007 for net proceeds of \$2,750,257 (\$U.S.2,382,000), which was received on April 13, 2007 and recorded as a recovery of mineral property expenditures.

 In connection with this timeline extension, the company implemented a restructuring of its Ecuador operations to reduce the number of its employees while still maintaining a core group of technical and professional staff.
-The company recorded a severance expense of approximately \$831,000 (\$US 714,000) during the six months ended June 30, 2007 as a result of this restructuring.
+The company recorded a severance expense of approximately \$875,000 (\$U.S. 792,500) during the nine months ended September 30, 2007 as a result of this restructuring.

-To August 1, 2007, there has been no change in the suspension of work at the Mirador Project site (see also Foreign Country and Political Risk).
+To November 7, 2007, there has been no change in the suspension of fieldwork at the Mirador Project site (see also Foreign Country and Political Risk).

-Despite the suspension of field activities at the Mirador Project site, the company has continued work on enhancements to various engineering aspects of the Mirador Project, such as working on a new tailings and waste rock storage concept, which will have a number of benefits including reducing the environmental footprint of our mining operations, ensuring a more robust closure plan and ultimately, be able to achieve significant enhancements to project value.
-Engineering, project planning and procurement timelines for the Mirador Project are also being adjusted, pending resolution of the protests and approval of development permits and agreements by the Ecuador government.
+Despite the suspension of field activities at the Mirador Project site, the company has continued work on enhancements to various engineering aspects of the Mirador Project, such as working on a new tailings and waste rock storage concept, which is expected to have a number of benefits including reducing the environmental footprint of our mining operations, ensuring a more robust closure plan and ultimately, be able to achieve significant enhancements to project value.
+Engineering, project planning and procurement timelines for the Mirador Project are also being adjusted, pending the lifting of the suspension and approval of development permits and related project agreements by the Ecuador government.